 We are now pleased to offer adoption kits for Rosita, our semi-tame Marsh Deer.
-We believe that she was brought up by some of our neighbours about 8 years ago as she is completely confident around people.
-She has had 5 fauns since she adopted us, unfortunately lost one last year and is currently expecting another one.
-She occasionally brings them into the garden but obviously has made the decision to keep them totally wild.
+We believe that she was brought up by some of our neighbours about 12 years ago as she is completely confident around people.
+She has had 10 fauns since she adopted us, and is currently expecting another one.
+She often brings them into the garden but obviously has made the decision to keep them totally wild.

 Rosita comes around for bread quite often and will relax on the ground watching us whilst we are working in the garden.
-She also follows me on many of my morning bird transits and sometimes decides to show that she is a wild animal by leaping around madly.
+She sometimes follows us on our walks around the reserve and often gatecrashes our lunches.

 Rosita is quite a famous deer in the region and can sometimes be found at weekends in the camping area where she hopes people will feed her bread.
 She appears regularly on Facebook and is probably unique in the Marsh Deer world.